Updated September 10, 2021

 COVID-19 vaccines teach our body how to fight the virus that causes COVID-19.
 It typically takes two weeks after vaccination for the body to build immunity against COVID-19.

-Early research indicates that the currently available vaccines provide a level of protection from COVID-19 disease, but the full impact is still being evaluated.
+The currently available vaccines provide protection from COVID-19 disease, including its variants, like the Delta variant.
 Learn the latest about variants from CDC.

 Yes.
 Once they have completed their isolation period, people previously infected with COVID-19 may receive the vaccine.
 According to the CDC, people appear to become susceptible to reinfection after more than 90 days from the time they were initially infected.
 Reinfection appears to be rare during the first 90 days after someone was infected with COVID-19.